 How to Ensure USCIS Considers Your H-1B Cap-Subject Petition Properly Filed

 Please comply with the following to ensure that your petition is properly filed:

 Note: It is your responsibility to ensure that Form I-129 is completed accurately.
 Failure to complete Form I-129 with the correct information and provide the required fees or documentation may result in the rejection or denial of the H-1B petition.

 Additionally, be sure to file the petition at the correct USCIS Service Center.
-See section below on “Where to Mail Your H-1B Petition.”
+We will reject all H-1B petitions filed at the wrong location.
+See section below on “Where to Mail Your H-1B Cap-Subject Petition.”

 Additional Documents Required With Your Petition

 Labor Condition Application (LCA)

 You must submit a certified Department of Labor (DOL) LCA (Form ETA 9035) at the time of filing your petition.
 A copy of the LCA is acceptable.

 Note: USCIS encourages petitioners to keep DOL LCA processing times in mind when preparing the H-1B petition and plan accordingly.
 If the LCA certified by DOL is for multiple positions, you must provide the name and USCIS case receipt number of any alien who has previously utilized the LCA.